dejongaaron/n8n-ollama-project/README.md

 The n8n server I am doing is a VPS from Hostinger that I am using on an Ubuntu Server.
 There are some issues with my workflow that I am working on and will provide more information regarding the three workflows that I am doing.
-I added another workflow to provide light-hearted humor with inca inspired jokes about things like llamas and cocoa leaves since I am using Ollama as my AI.
+I added another workflow to provide light-hearted humor with Inca inspired jokes about things like llamas and cocoa leaves since I am using Ollama as my AI.